The Importance of NATO

 Following the horrors of World War I, most nations hoped to avoid such terrible conflicts in the future.
 President Woodrow Wilson gave a Fourteen Point speech which outlined the vision for an organization that would diplomatically mediate disputes and solve them before they turned into wars.

-President Wilson brought that mindset to Paris as key nations created the Treaty of Versailles which codified peace between the victorious Allies and the defeated Germany.
-While Wilson had hoped to achieve “peace without victory”, the Treaty of Versailles was seen as a humiliation to Germany while also doing nothing to actually solve the situations that led to World War I. A combination that would lead to an even bloodier World War decades later.
+President Wilson brought that mindset to Paris, where key nations created the Treaty of Versailles, which codified peace between the victorious Allies and the defeated Germany.
+While Wilson had hoped to achieve “peace without victory,” the Treaty of Versailles humiliated Germany and did nothing to solve the situations that led to World War I. This combination would lead to an even bloodier World War decades later.

-Upon returning back to the US, Woodrow Wilson brought with him a treaty with the founding ideas of the League of Nations.
-However, in classic American form, there was a Republican Congressman, Henry Cabot Lodge, who led a coalition to fight against the treaty.
+Upon returning to the US, Woodrow Wilson brought a treaty with the founding ideas of the League of Nations.
+However, in classic American fashion, a Republican Congressman, Henry Cabot Lodge, led a coalition that opposed the treaty.

-Lodge feared that America joining this type of organization would reduce United States autonomy.
-An argument that will be familiar to people today in regards to opposition to organizations like the International Criminal Court, The Paris Agreement, the United Nations, and even NATO.
+Lodge feared that America's joining this type of organization would reduce the United States' autonomy.
+This argument will be familiar to people today who oppose organizations like the International Criminal Court, the Paris Agreement, the United Nations, and even NATO.

 President Wilson attempted to win the argument on why the US should join the League of Nations by doing a cross country tour, but tragically died of a stroke before he could finish and America never ratified the treaty.

-Many other nations loved the idea of a League of Nations and in 1920 it was formally founded with 48 member nations.
-The new organization was struggling to find its authority and footing which led to the League avoiding getting involved in issues that included nations who were not members.
+Many other nations loved the idea of a League of Nations, which was formally founded in 1920 with 48 member nations.
+However, the new organization struggled to find its authority and footing, so it avoided getting involved in issues surrounding non-member nations.

-And while there were some successes in the history of the League of Nations, there were more stumbles and failures.
-Such as an attempt to get all member nations to agree to cease using chemical and biological weapons as well as fully disarming all such weapons.
+While the League of Nations had some successes, it had more stumbles and failures.
+For example, it attempted to get all member nations to agree to cease using chemical and biological weapons and fully disarm all such weapons.
 This proposal fell through when the leader of Germany, Adolf Hitler, disagreed and pulled away from the League of Nations in 1933.

 As Germany began invading other nations, most of the members of the League of Nations wanted to remain neutral (as did the United States with its strong isolationist views following WWI).